 A reminder then of God's mysterious ways, recounted by those that speak for him.

-Don Axcell, a retired Metropolitan Police sergeant who heads the CPA, told Police Review: "We want people to pray for the police, for example in solving crimes or protecting officers.
+The nationwide organisation, which boasts 2,000 members, claims that there is "circumstantial evidence" to suggest that regular prayer sessions can help reduce crime rates and encourage criminals to make a new start to their lives.~Don Axcell, a retired Metropolitan Police sergeant who heads the CPA, told Police Review: "We want people to pray for the police, for example in solving crimes or protecting officers.
 We want to see the Christian community fully interacting with the service.
 I think it will break down barriers."

 Mr Axcell said two incidents from his own career had made him believe that prayer really could help apprehend suspects.
 "One officer was investigating an incident but had not been able to apprehend a suspect," he said.
 "He encouraged a church to pray for him and within days a suspect had been charged.
 Another officer encouraged churches to pray about domestic burglary and over the year it came down by 30 per cent.
 We do not discount good police work, which is why we call it circumstantial evidence."

-[Les Isaacs] "The approach has to be both pragmatic and spiritual," he said.
+~[Les Isaacs] "The approach has to be both pragmatic and spiritual," he said.
 "Prayer makes a tangible difference, we see it every day.
 If you pray for the well-being of the community around you will see people physically become less aggressive."

 But Terry Sanderson, president of the National Secular Society, said the Government should not be funding religious-oriented police organisations which he believes have helped factionalise officers into competing camps.